0mhz/R-econometrics/td_exercises.md

 wilcox.test(price,status)
 #p=0 so we are 100% sure that H0 is wrong.
 The 2 variables are significantly different.
 ```
+> Apparently it is not correct to use both kruskal and wilcox tests.
+Its correct to use kruskal test only.
 #### 6) Give the correlation matrix of the quantitative variables.
 From which value upwards, the correlations are statistically significant?
 Which variables are significantly correlated to the median house price?
 ```
 str(hprice1)